AndyCYao/andyyao.github.io/_courses/cmpt300.md

 ## CMPT 300 Operating Systems Winter 2017

+### Bankers Algorithm:
+This is an algorithm that keeps track of allocated resources, total resources, and needed resources.
+The idea is that process deadlocks can be prevented if operating system ensures it is in a safe state.

+Safe State: there exists a sequence of processes that can allow all process to finish.

+Unsafe state: there is not such sequence.

 ### Master Boot Record (MBR)
 The MBR stores the details of the various partitions, their start address, end addresses etc.